Lucifer1207/mtech-thesis-recon/README.md

 QAT_Scripts/stage_all_qat.py:- This script performs Quantization-Aware Training (QAT) on BERT-Base and TinyBERT using E8 lattice and Z8 scalar quantization to optimize models for mobile deployment.

+QAT_Scripts/stage_all_qat_normalization.py :- The purpose of the stage_qat_all_normalization.py script is to implement theoretically grounded, paper-compliant row-wise dynamic-range calibration for Lattice-based Quantization-Aware Training (QAT).

 QAT_Scripts/export_all_qat_models.py:- While your training script (stage_qat_all.py) learns the weights, it stores them in a format that your mobile device's C++ inference engine cannot understand.
 This export script converts those trained weights into raw binary files that your C++ benchmark can load directly into memory.